rivera-lanasm/rivera-lanasm/content/home/experience.md

   description = """

 * Sept 2019 to Aug.
-2020, I was part of a research and learning group, investigating novel applications of data science to prove use cases for alternative data sets as part of the investment process.
+2020, I was part of a research and learning group, investigating use cases for using novel data sets, including credit-cardtransaction panel data, website traffic, cell-phone geolocation panels, and others for discovering trends related to fundamental KPIs for companies.
 * In Sept.
-2020, I joined an 8 person, $X billion investment team, where I manage all data science and engineering projects.
+2020, I joined an investment team with eight sector analysts, where I manage all data science and engineering projects.
-* Implement statistical descriptive modeling, preprocessing, feature engineering, and forecasting over a diverse range of data sets related to oil well production, retail consumer trends, and other sectors.
+* Implement statistical descriptive modeling, preprocessing, feature engineering, and forecasting over a diverse range of data sets related to oil well production, retail consumer trends, and othe rsectors.
-* Analyze sector exposure to risk factors, inter sector correlations, and build systematic strategy backtesting framework
+* Analyze sector exposure to risk factors, inter-sector correlations, and build systematic strategy backtesting framework
-* Build scalable and robust cloud based event-driven ETL architecture for delivering continuous reporting of data products
+* Build scalable and robust cloud based event-driven ETL architecture fordelivering continuous reporting of data product

   """